mhmtszr/Node.js-Kafka-Helper/README.md

 > :warning: **HINT** :warning::
 >
-> - If you want to use Kafka as a queue such as RabbitMQ use same same groupId for consumers.
+> - If you want to use Kafka as a queue such as RabbitMQ use same groupId for consumers.
 > - If you want to use Kafka as a pub/sub such as Redis Pub/sub use different groupId for consumers.